gmgyan/Data_Science_Capstone_Project/README.md

 # Coursera: Data Science Capstone Project

-The Coursera Data Science Specialization Capstone project from Johns Hopkins University (JHU) allows students to create a usable public data product that can show their skills to potential employers.
+The <b>Coursera Data Science Specialization Capstone project</b> from Johns Hopkins University (JHU) allows students to create a usable public data product that can show their skills to potential employers.
 Projects are drawn from real-world problems and are conducted with industry, government, and academic partners.
 For this iteration of the class, JHU is partnering with SwiftKey (http://swiftkey.com/en/) to apply data science in the area of **natural language processing**.

 This repository contains the following files/folders: